-South of University Avenue, strategies should focus on supporting the emerging residential Urban Village by rebalancing streets to reflect the new residential character of the area.
+South of University Avenue, strategies should focus on supporting the emerging residential Urban Village by rebalancing streets to reflect the new residential character of the area and connecting to the new Commons Park.
 Along Franklin Avenue an opportunity exists to strengthen cycle connections east towards St. Paul and provide an improved pedestrian connection to the Raymond Village area.